Want to know how to quit HP Instant Ink?

 It’s worth noting, however, that original HP ink cartridges are still best for printing.

-Use HP cartridges to avoid an unwanted printing problem.
+Use regular HP cartridges to avoid an unwanted printing problem.

 How Much Does an HP Instant Ink Plan Cost?